wesleycamargo/azure-docs.pt-br/articles/application-gateway/application-gateway-create-url-route-portal.md

 <properties
-   pageTitle="Criar uma regra com base no caminho para um application gateway usando o portal | Microsoft Azure" description="Saiba como criar uma regra com base no caminho para um application gateway usando o portal" services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a Path-based rule for an application gateway by using the portal | Microsoft Azure" description="Learn how to create a Path-based rule for an application gateway by using the portal" services="application-gateway" documentationCenter="na" authors="georgewallace"